ebnerlena/styleguide_vschitzeljagd.github.io/_docs/branding/04-typhography.md

 ## Copryright

-Roboto and Roboto Slab are free software.
+Roboto and Inconsolata are free software.
 For more details, please visit Google Fonts official website at [https://fonts.google.com/](https://fonts.google.com/)